 DACs are responsible for ensuring the importance of test security and related procedures are understood and maintained.
 This includes confidentiallity agreement forms, making sure no part of the test is copied, modified, and/or altered.
 Ensuring that test materials are locked in a secure location at all times before, during, and after testing.
 Test security breaches must be reported to DPI and may result in invalidation of test results.

 Test security must also be maintained during data retreats.
 Anyone involved with access to test materials must sign the confidentiallity agreement form.
 It is the DAC's responsibility to ensure all participants understand test security and that test items may not be copied, modified and/or altered at any time.

 For more complete information on test security you may view the Test Security Training or refer to the Policy Manual in the DAC Guide.

-For additional information about OEA's role in ensuring the validity of test results, please see the Ensuring Test Security Document.
+For additional information about OSA's role in ensuring the validity of test results, please see the Test Security Webpage.

 Wisconsin Student Locator System (WSLS)

 DACs should make sure all student demographic information is current in the WSLS.
 This information is used to creat pre-ID labels for use during and after testing.
 Inaccurate or outdated information may result in confusing and inaccurate pre-ID labels, erroneous WSAS Reports, and/or invalid accountability determinations.
 District Assessment Coordinators and District WSLS/ISES administrators should work together to accomplish this task.
 For more information about updating WSLS go to http://oea.dpi.wi.gov/oea_dacdata.